alex-isv/solutions-engineering/Nvidia/Nvidia_GPU-Operator_in_SUSE-Rancher_stack/Installing_Nvidia_GPU-Operator_in_SLE_based_RKE2_cluster.md

-# Deploying Nvidia GPU-Operator in SUSE based RKE2 cluster
+# Deploying Nvidia GPU-Operator in SLES based RKE2 cluster

 ## Purpose
 These steps outlines installation of Nvidia gpu-operator in SUSE Kubernetes cluster with SLES based worker nodes and a Rancher server for easy deployment and management.